Fawcett Publications: Gold Medal Books

 Prather had a bank account of $100 when his wife handed him a telegram from literary agent Scott Meredith on July 7, 1950 indicating his first sale.
 Although Prather's first novel was unsold, Gold Medal liked his second novel and his Shell Scott character enough to offer a four-book contract, and Prather's Case of the Vanishing Beauty soon set sales records.

 In 1950, Bruno Fischer's House of Flesh sold 1,800,212 copies.
 In 1951, Charles Williams' Hill Girl sold 1,226,890 copies, Gil Brewer's 13 French Street sold 1,200,365 and Cassidy's Girl by David Goodis sold 1,036,497.
-Authors were attracted to Gold Medal because royalties were based on print runs rather than actual sales, and they received the entire royalty instead of a 50-50 split with a hardback publisher.
+Authors were attracted to Gold Medal because royalties were based on print runs rather than actual sales, and they received the entire royalty instead of a 50–50 split with a hardback publisher.
 Gold Medal paid a $2000 advance on an initial print run was for 200,000 copies.
 When a print run increased to 300,000, the advance was $3000.

 Mickey Spillane's I, the Jury paperback bestseller got a huge boost from Fawcett, as Spillane explained to interviewer Michael Carlson:

 In 1952, when their contract with NAL expired, Fawcett immediately began doing reprints through several imprints.
 Red Seal started April 1952 and published 22 titles before it folded a year later.
 Launched September 1955, Premier Books offered non-fiction titles, such as The Art of Thinking by Ernest Dimnet.
 Crest Books, which also premiered in September 1955, spanned all genres with an emphasis on Westerns and humor, including Best Cartoons from True and Lester Grady's Best from Captain Billy's Whiz Bang, and one successful Crest title was their movie tie-in edition of Robert Bloch's Psycho.
-Fawcett Crest was perhaps best known for their many abridged collections of the Peanuts comic strip titles originally published by Holt, Rinehart and Winston.
+Fawcett Crest was perhaps best known for their many abridged collections issued during the 1960s and 1970s of the Peanuts comic strip titles originally published by Holt, Rinehart and Winston.
 The managing editor of Fawcett Crest and Premier was Leona Nevler.

 Between 1960 and 1993, Gold Medal was the exclusive American publisher of Donald Hamilton's Matt Helm spy novel series.
 In the early 1960s, John D. MacDonald's Travis McGee series got underway after Knox Burger contacted MacDonald: "At the request of Knox Burger, then at Fawcett, I attempted a series character.
 I took three shots at it to get one book with a character I could stay with.
 That was in 1964.
 Once I had the first McGee book, The Deep Blue Good-by, they held it up until I had finished two more, Nightmare in Pink and A Purple Place for Dying, then released one a month for three months.
 That launched the series."